zephyrproject-rtos/zephyr/doc/reference/logging/index.rst

    LOG_INF("logging transient string: %s", log_strdup(local_str));
    local_str[0] = '\0'; /* String can be modified, logger will use duplicate."

+Alternatively, when :option:`CONFIG_LOG_AUTO_STRDUP` is enabled logger will implicitly duplicate transient strings.
+Logger is clasifying string argument as transient if string address is not located in read only memory and does not belong to the pool used for string duplicates.
+This feature requires initial scanning of log message string in search for string format specifier (%s) in the context of the log message call thus it impacts logger performance.
+If cpp:func:`log_strdup` is used explicitly everywhere, feature can be disabled.
+Number of implicit string duplications can be checked using shell (``log strdup_cnt`` command).

 Logger backends
 ===============